 AJC Australian Beta readers

-Have you completed several drafts of your manuscript?
-Have your friends or family told you it’s great, but you know, deep inside, they just don’t want to hurt your feelings?
+Need some feedback on your manuscript, but not feeling ready to show people yet?
+Perhaps your friends or family have told you it’s great, but you know, deep inside, they don’t want to hurt your feelings.
+Or maybe you’re stuck halfway through and just want some support and encouragement.
 Sounds like you’re ready for some independent, honest, constructive feedback that doesn’t cost a fortune.
-Beta readers are the next step.

-- Is your ending satisfying or does it come full circle?
+- Is the ending satisfying and does it come full circle?

 - Is there a sneaky plot hole?

 - Are there problems with continuity and structure?